Support for healthcare providers on the front lines of the heroin and opioid drug crisis

 This comprehensive intervention includes supportive tools, strategies and services for primary care providers and patients on the front line of the crisis.
 Participation in the Transformation Network helps increase primary care providers’ skills and confidence to provide guideline-informed preventive care and encourages non-pharmacological treatment of pain and responsible opioid prescribing, with downstream effect of reducing opioid addiction and dependence.
 WI has provided this intervention to practices around the country including statewide programs in CO, ME and NJ.
 Post-participation results indicate improved provider knowledge and confidence, increased adoption of risk mitigation tools, reduced reliance on opioids, and increased access to treatment for opioid addiction.
 The intervention is based on CDC guidelines, with strong emphasis on opioid-sparing strategies, integration of behavioral health and medical care, and expanding access to medication assisted treatment.

-The Network providers access to a number of tools to engage primary care medical and behavioral health providers caring for patient’s pain and/or opioid abuse in rural areas.
+The Network provides access to a number of tools to engage primary care medical and behavioral health providers caring for patient’s pain and/or opioid abuse in rural areas.

 Primary care practices joining the network gain access to the following resources: